-today yields consumption benefits in the future, high discount rates will reduce the incentive to invest in risky assets.
-Our finding that individuals who are depressive are less likely to have both risky assets and health insurance is therefore theoretically consistent with them having higher discount rates.
-The limited empirical evidence on this issue is mixed, however.
-Observational data indicate that there is a positive relationship between depressive symptoms and discount rates among college students (Eisenberg and Druss 2015).
+2015).
 Bayer et al. (2019) and Pulcu et al. (2014) show the same in clinical samples of depressed individuals, though Pulcu et al. (2014) find the relationship is significant only for high rewards.
-Other clinical evidence suggests that depressed individuals have lower discount rates overall than those who are mentally well, but they also have more inconsistent preferences that can lead to less patient behavior in the near term (Takahashi et al. 2008).
+Other clinical evidence suggests that depressed individuals have lower discount rates overall than the mentally well; but they also have more inconsistent preferences that can lead to less patient behavior in the near term (Takahashi et al. 2008).

-We now turn to models of intertemporal decision-making-with richer notions of uncertainty-that explicitly account for people's consumption choices in order to develop a fuller understanding of the link between depression and risk-taking behavior.
+We now turn to models of inter-temporal decision making - with richer notions of uncertainty - that explicitly account for people's consumption choices in order to develop a fuller understanding of the link between depression and risk-taking behavior.